gioui/giouiorg/content/doc/architecture.md

 <pre style="min-height: 100px" data-run="wasm" data-pkg="architecture" data-args="draw-transformation" data-size="200x100"></pre>

-Note: in the future, TransformOp will allow other transformations such as scaling and rotation.

 ### Clipping

-In some cases we want the drawing to confined to a non-rectangular shape, for example to avoid overlapping drawings.
+In some cases we want the drawing to be confined to a non-rectangular shape, for example to avoid overlapping drawings.
 Package [`gioui.org/op/clip`](https://gioui.org/op/clip) provides exactly that.

-[`clip.Rect`](https://gioui.org/op/clip#Rect) clips all subsequent drawing operations to a rectangle with rounded corners.
+[`clip.RRect`](https://gioui.org/op/clip#RRect) clips all subsequent drawing operations to a rectangle with rounded corners.
 This is useful as a basis for a button background:

 <{{files/architecture/draw.go}}[/START CLIPPING OMIT/,/END CLIPPING OMIT/]